ThomasRhysEvans/ukrn-tre-opendataworkshop/_episodes/text-lesson_3.md

 ---
-title: Text Lesson
+title: Preparing your Project
-teaching: null
+teaching: 15
-exercises: null
+exercises: 15
 duration: null
-summary: This template shows you how to use the various different special text boxes on offer.
+summary: In this time, we're going to explore how best to think through the level of openness and explore Data Management Plans
 questions: null
 objectives: null
 keypoints: null